-In October 2014, a lawsuit was filed in the United States District Court, Northern District of Illinois against us and our same transit customer alleging infringement of various patents held by the plaintiff.
+In October 2014, a lawsuit was filed in the United States District Court, Northern District of Illinois against us and one of our transit customers alleging infringement of various patents held by the plaintiff, seeking judgment that we have infringed on plaintiff's patents; regular and treble damages; requiring an accounting of sales, profits, royalties and damages owed plaintiffs; pre and post judgment interest; an award of costs, fees and expenses, an injunction prohibiting the continuing infringement of the patents; and any other relief the court deems just and equitable.
 We are investigating the matter and plan to vigorously defend the lawsuit.
 We are also undertaking defense of our customer in this matter pursuant to our contractual obligations to that customer.
 Due to the preliminary nature of this case, we cannot estimate the probability of loss or any range of estimate of possible loss.